 Your first conversations should if possible be with your local church leader; this may be very quick or it may take several meetings as well as much prayer.
-Alternatively, if you're under 32, you might like to contact the Adviser for Young Vocations, the Revd Jackie Doyle-Brett.

-If at any stage in the discernment process you conclude that your calling may be to another recognised ministry within the Church (such as Reader or Recognised Pastoral Assistant), you will be put in touch with an appropriate adviser who will be support you in that process of prayer and discovery.
+If at any stage in the discernment process you conclude that your calling may be to another recognised ministry within the Church (such as Reader or Recognised Parish Assistant), you will be put in touch with an appropriate adviser who will support you in that process of prayer and discovery.